-CONTINUING APPROPRIATIONS - Funding approved in the current budget but not expended during that current budget year.
-These appropriations are carried forward into the next fiscal year for their intended purposes.
+CONTINUING APPROPRIATIONS - Funding approved in prior fiscal years, but not expended within the respective fiscal year, are carried forward into subsequent fiscal years for their intended purpose.

 CONTRACTUAL SERVICE - A written agreement or legal instrument whereby the City of San Diego is committed to expend, or does expend, public funds in consideration for work, labor, services, equipment, or any combination of the foregoing.